samadhicsec/threatware-docs/docs/source/tryit.md

 ## 2. Run the container

-This step requires you have access to a Linux/Mac or Windows WSL environment.
+This step requires you have access to a Linux/Mac/Windows WSL environment.

 First create the directory we need to store the threat models.
 We need the directory to exist before we run the container.